Spiral breath

 When you feel ready, move through the following steps:

-1. Inhale long and slow, allowing the breath to travel down your spine, following the spinal cord, and filling your belly.
+Inhale long and slow, allowing the breath to travel down your spine, following the spinal cord, and filling your belly.

-4. Allow the spiral to linger here.
+Allow the spiral to linger here with a short hold of the breath.

-5. Whisper inward: "I’m listening."
+Whisper inward: "I’m listening."

-6. Repeat this until you feel complete.
+Repeat this breath pattern until you feel complete.

 Why It Works

-• Mobilizes the rib cage, a place where structural tension often triggers anxiety loops.
+Mobilizes the rib cage, a place where structural tension often triggers anxiety loops.

-• Signals safety to the vagus nerve and supports nervous system regulation.
+Signals safety to the vagus nerve and supports nervous system regulation.

-• Enhances interoception, helping you hear your body’s subtle messages.
+Enhances interoception, helping you hear your body’s subtle messages.

-• Gently softens old somatic patterns without force.
+Gently softens old somatic patterns without force.

 If this practice helps you notice places where your breath lingers, tightens, or softens — that’s the beginning of a conversation with your inner world.